logicmoo/logicmoo_workspace/README.md

 # cplint-r

-R plotting predicates for cplint
+R plotting predicates for Cplint on SWISH based on ggplot2

 ## More